 I am Research Professor at Vrije Universiteit Brussel, affiliated with the Faculty of Social Sciences and Solvay Business School.
 I teach in the BSc Communication Sciences and the MSc Digital Media in Europe, with courses focusing on media and digital economics.

-At imec-SMIT (Studies in Media, Innovation and Technology), part of the Vrije Universiteit Brussel, I am member of the Media Economics and Policy unit, where I lead research on recommender systems.
+At imec-SMIT (Studies in Media, Innovation and Technology), part of the Vrije Universiteit Brussel, I am member of the Media Economics and Policy unit, where I lead research on recommender systems and serendipity.
+Since 2026, I am Chair of the Serendipity Society, an international network of researchers and practitioners.

 My academic background includes a PhD in Media and Communication Studies (2022), an Advanced Master’s degree in Artificial Intelligence with a focus on Speech and Language Technologies (2017), a Master’s in Business Information Management (2016), and a Bachelor’s degree in Business Economics (2015).